derontran/Multi-Threaded-Server/README.md

+# Multi-Threaded Server
++ Server and clients communicate to each other using Inter-process communication(IPC).
+Each time the server got a request, it will go through a sanitize process which is a state machine that process each byte of the request input ensuring that we don't have any buffer problems.
+Then the request input will be passed to the server's thread pool to do job on them and respond the output to the client acordingly.
+Note that the server has a limited number of worker thread and they are meant to be independent to the process that taking the client request that why we made sure to have a proper lock machanism so  that the worker-threads will never block the server from taking the client request.

 # to run please include template.txt for server to usę and data.txt needed for client
 # example run :
 # make